Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Introduction

-In addition to the importance of accounting for individual functional topography, there is growing evidence for the existence and relevance of overlapping functional architecture \citep{faskowitz2020edge}.
-This favors "soft" parcellations allowing for overlap between functional networks over traditional "hard" parcellations \citep{bijsterbosch2023evaluating, dadi2020fine, li2018collective}.
-Examples of soft parcellation approaches include spatial ICA \citep{beckmann2004probabilistic}, temporal ICA \citep{smith2012temporally}, PROFUMO \citep{harrison2015large}, non-negative matrix factorization \citep{margulies2016situating}, gradients \citep{margulies2016situating}, and dictionaries of functional modes \citep{dadi2020fine}.
-What these methods have in common is the use of certain assumptions or constraints to make estimation feasible, though they differ in the specific choice of constraint.
+In addition to the importance of accounting for individual differences in functional topography, there is growing evidence for the existence and relevance of overlapping functional architecture among brain systems or networks \citep{power2013evidence, gratton2018control, faskowitz2020edge, hermosillo2024precision}.
+This favors ``soft'' parcellations allowing for overlap between functional networks over traditional ``hard'' parcellations \citep{li2018collective, dadi2020fine, bijsterbosch2023evaluating}.
+Examples of soft parcellation approaches include spatial ICA \citep{beckmann2004probabilistic}, temporal ICA \citep{smith2012temporally}, PROFUMO \citep{harrison2015large}, non-negative matrix factorization \citep{Li2017nonnegative}, gradients \citep{margulies2016situating}, and dictionaries of functional modes \citep{dadi2020fine}.
+All of these methods use assumptions or constraints to make estimation feasible, though they differ in the specific choice of constraint.
 For instance, spatial ICA encourages statistical independence between network maps, leading to relatively little overlap between networks.
 PROFUMO and temporal ICA allow for greater spatial overlap but encourage temporal independence between networks, resulting in low FC between networks \citep{pervaiz2020optimising}.
 Relaxing these constraints, while continuing to provide sufficient model guidance for estimation accuracy and alignment of features across individuals, may permit both the temporal and spatial features of functional brain organization to be more fully expressed.

-Here, we present Bayesian brain mapping (BBM), a pragmatic and flexible hierarchical Bayesian technique for producing individualized functional brain topographic maps without strong constraints on the spatial or temporal structure of the networks.
-BBM begins with a \textit{template}, which can take the form of either a group parcellation or a set of continuous network maps.
+Here, we present Bayesian Brain Mapping (BBM), a pragmatic and flexible hierarchical Bayesian technique for producing PFNs without strong constraints on the spatial or temporal structure of the networks.
+BBM begins with a \textit{template}, which can be either a group parcellation or a set of continuous network maps.
 That template is used as the basis for population-derived priors on spatial topography and FC, which are then used to inform subject-level estimation of those same features.
 BBM is a generalization of template ICA \citep{mejia2020template}, which uses group ICA maps as the template, but BBM allows for parcellations, ICA maps, PROFUMO modes, and other types of network maps as the template.